hatsari/snowball_uploader/README.md

 ## Introduction
 [ graphic ]

 *Snowball_uploader* is developed to move many of files efficiently to *Snowball* or *SnowballEdge* which is AWS's appliance to migrate petabyte files to S3.
 Especially, when there are millions of small files, it takes too long time to transfer them, then it will delay the project and cause high cost for lending the Snowball.
 However, using *snowball_uploader*, you can shorten the transfer time.
+It archives the files into a part in memory, and sends big chunk, and aggregates in several tar files.

 ## USAGE
 ### Prerequisites